MercurialGG/github-slideshow/_posts/0000-01-02-MercurialGG.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Poopoo farding shidding inting trolling
-Use the left arrow to go back!
+Poopoo farding shidding inting trolling even harder Use the left arrow to go back!